hurley87/stoa-miniapp/About.md

 ## What is Stoa?

 Stoa is a modern forum of ideas built onchain.
-Only those chosen to join **the Logos** may ask questions.
-Everyone else can answer them.
+Question creators ask; anyone can answer.
-The Logos frame the discourse; the crowd carries it forward.
+Creators frame the discourse; the crowd carries it forward.

 By asking, answering, and earning, you take part in a system where knowledge has real weight.

 ---

-## For the Logos (Question Askers)
+## For creators (question askers)

 ### Creating a Question